3.4 Fall Prevention, Body Mechanics, and Environmental Safety

 Room safety scan:

-- Bed low as appropriate, wheels locked, call light in reach.
+- Bed low, wheels locked, call light in reach.

 - Pathway clear from bed to bathroom or chair.

-- Resident alertness, pain, dizziness, and strength checked before standing.
+- Alertness, pain, dizziness, strength checked before standing.

 - New hazards or condition changes reported to the nurse.

-A resident who usually transfers with one assist suddenly says she is dizzy when sitting at the edge of the bed.
-She wants to get to the bathroom now.
+A resident who usually transfers with one assist suddenly reports feeling dizzy while sitting on the edge of the bed but wants to walk to the bathroom now.
 What should the CNA do?

 During ambulation, a resident's knees buckle and he begins to fall.
 What is the safest CNA response?